Sai-sathvik09/menuflow/replit.md

 - If no active order exists, creates new order normally and broadcasts NEW_ORDER
 - Prevents duplicate orders on same table, streamlines kitchen workflow

-**⚠️ CRITICAL SECURITY LIMITATION:**
+**⚠️ CRITICAL SECURITY LIMITATION - VENDOR AUTHENTICATION:**
-The current authentication system is NOT production-ready and has critical security flaws:
+The current vendor authentication system is NOT production-ready and has critical security flaws:
 - vendorId is stored in client localStorage and passed in API requests (can be spoofed)
 - No server-side session management or JWT verification
 - Role-based access controls can be bypassed by sending owner's vendorId
 - Provides UI-level access control only, not security against malicious actors

+**⚠️ CRITICAL SECURITY LIMITATION - SUPER ADMIN AUTHENTICATION:**
+The super admin system has similar critical security flaws:
+- superAdmin object stored in client localStorage (can be forged)
+- API endpoints `/api/super-admin/*` lack server-side authentication verification
+- Anyone can forge localStorage and access platform analytics, vendor list, and contact inquiries
+- `/api/contact-inquiries` remains publicly accessible
+- No protected route guards on frontend (client-side redirect only after mount)
+- Provides UI-level access control only, not security against malicious actors

 **Required for Production:**
-- Implement server-side session management (express-session) or JWT tokens
+- Implement server-side session management (express-session) or JWT tokens for both vendors and super admins
 - Add authentication middleware to verify user identity from secure sessions
 - Add CSRF protection for state-changing operations
 - Implement proper role-based authorization checking authenticated user's role
+- Protect super admin API endpoints with backend middleware
+- Secure contact inquiries endpoint to super admin-only access

 **Staff Account Management:**
 - Owners can create waiter and kitchen staff accounts from the dashboard